-The Sex Abuse Treatment Center (SATC) of Kapiolani Medical Center is a statewide program that provides comprehensive services for survivors of sexual assault.
+The Sex Abuse Treatment Center (SATC) of Kapi'olani Medical Center for Women & Children is a statewide program that provides comprehensive services for survivors of sexual assault.
 This includes medical care, crisis counseling, and therapy.
 SATC also works to prevent sexual violence and create positive change through public policy, awareness, and education.

-Our mission is to support the emotional healing process of those who experience sexually assault in Hawaii, increase community awareness about their needs, and reduce the incidence of all forms of sexual violence.
+Our mission is to support the emotional healing process of those who experience sexual assault in Hawai'i, increase community awareness about their needs, and reduce the incidence of all forms of sexual violence.

 The Sex Abuse Treatment Center Established